 In November 2013, he was appointed Chairman and CEO of AXA Assistance France and Key Account Director in parallel.

 Antoine holds an Executive MBA from the ESSEC business school in Paris and a Diploma in Actuarial Studies and Statistics from the University of Paris VI.

-CEO Northern and Eastern Europe, Asia and South Africa
+CEO Northern, Central and Eastern Europe, Asia and South Africa

 Pascal Baumgarten began his professional career at the McKinsey & Company consulting firm in 1998.

 After three years, he joined the Cytale company (now Bookeen), inventor of the first electronic book dubbed Cybook, as a project manager responsible for the development of professional applications.